-Depending on the type of frame that you might have, it’s important to remember that adjusting eyeglass frames is best done by a licensed optician, as they are familiar with the techniques and have a “feel” for bending frame materials.
+Depending on the type of frame that you might have, it’s important to remember that adjusting eyeglass frames is best done by an Eye Care Provider, as they are familiar with the techniques and have a “feel” for bending frame materials.

-View our clinic locations here.
+View our store locations here to get your glasses adjusted for free.
 If there’s not a local optical store available near you, there are a few things you can do to adapt the fit of your glasses at home.

 Here, we’ll address your questions around adjusting tightness on temples, glasses height, and crooked glasses.
 So, read on!

 Your glasses shouldn’t feel too tight or loose.
 From the temple arms to tips, they should sit comfortably behind your ears to avoid discomfort when you’re wearing them for long periods of time.

 You can easily adjust this by using gentle, steady pressure to wrap the frames more tightly around your face.
 You’ll need to heat up the glasses temples by immersing them in warm water.

 Hot water can damage the coating of the lenses, so ensure the water is only warm and keep the stream of water away from the lenses.

 Do not use a hair dryer to warm the frames – this could damage both the frames and lenses.

 1. Run the temple under warm water for 20-30 seconds to soften the plastic or metal.

 2. To tighten the temple: Bend the end of the temple downwards while grasping the temple at the bend.